sebastianstein/bibtex-parser/.github/CONTRIBUTING.md

 ## Some ways to contribute

-- Reporting a issue:
+- Reporting an issue:
     - [Make a question](https://github.com/renanbr/bibtex-parser/issues/new?title=Type%20your%20question%20here&labels=question)
     - [Report a bug](https://github.com/renanbr/bibtex-parser/issues/new?title=Describe%20the%20problem%20you%27re%20facing%20here&labels=bug)
 - Improving or fixing the documentation [editing a file directly on GitHub](https://help.github.com/articles/editing-files-in-another-user-s-repository/);
 - Coding (next section).

-## An usual developer's journey
+## A usual developer's journey

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/);
 2. Install the project;